 Giving your team access to provide feedback either via chatter comments, ratings, or (for super users/authors) directly editing drafts is critical to ensuring your knowledge base is polished for your customers.
 The Knowledge Lifecycle is cyclical and stresses continuous improvements to content.

-Salesforce also provides a convenient way to compare article versions with the Article Version Comparison component (in Beta as of the Spring ‘20 release).
+Salesforce also provides a convenient way to compare article versions with the Article Version Comparison component.

 Once you have your articles published, you have several channels to share them with.
 These channels are like audiences for your content – Internal users, Partners, Customers, and the general Public.